Table of Contents

 You can assess your interests, abilities, career values, personality types, and preferred work environments to find satisfying careers on the CareerExplorer.
 The platform provides you with a list of careers after you respond to the aptitude test questions.
 You get detailed information on each suggested career option.

 A career in an industry or a company is right for you if it matches your values.
 But it is hard to identify those values when you have never worked in a corporate setting.
 MyPlan offers a free test that determines your work values to help you narrow down your search.
-If you are not sure which industry would best suit your principles, the test can offer some useful insights to help you fine-tune your search.
+If you are unsure which industry would best suit your principles, the test can offer useful insights to help you fine-tune your search.

 The test divides work values into six different clusters.
 After you complete the test, you are assigned one cluster and shown a list of occupations ranked based on how they match with your values.